argumentcomputer/zk-light-clients/aptos/docs/src/benchmark/overview.md

 for large data such as STARK proofs.
 This is still experimental and an early work-in-progress, but [preliminary](https://github.com/lurk-lab/sphinx/pull/51) benchmarks using an Ethereum-friendly hash function and compression show that proof generation could be achieved at around 6 to 7 minutes.

+## GPU acceleration

+Currently, the Sphinx prover is **CPU-only**, and there is no GPU acceleration integrated yet.
+We are working on integrating future work for GPU acceleration as soon as we can to improve the overall proving time.